mawinkler/c1-playground/docs/add-ons/awsone.md

 The AWS One Playground is a small environment in AWS and easily created with the help of Terraform.

+Trend Micro Solutions currently in scope of this environment are:

+- Vision One
+- Cloud One Workload Security
+- Cloud One Sentry

 All instances are based on Ubuntu Focal 20.04 with different configurations:

 Instance Web1: